SignalK/specification/README.md

 - by explicitly calling validate packaged as an npm module
 - by using a Chai assertion, available in the npm module

-As you can see in the example below the current implementation assumes that the input is a subtree under vessels.imsi path.
+As you can see in the example below the current implementation assumes that the input is a subtree under vessels.mmsi path.

 ```
 echo '{"navigation":{"courseOverGroundTru":{"value":70.1,"source":{"label":"","type":"NMEA2000","pgn":"130577","src":"160"},"timestamp":"2014-08-15-10:01:35.236"},"speedOverGround":{"value":0.01,"source":{"label":"","type":"NMEA2000","pgn":"130577","src":"160"},"timestamp":"2014-08-15-10:01:35.236"}}}' | bin/signalk-validate